jstonge/hello-research-groups/docs/epistemic-inequality.md

   </div>
 </div>

-Clauset's recent work on faculty hiring, socioeconomics, gender, and productivity.
 See also

  - <a href="https://www.biorxiv.org/content/biorxiv/early/2023/10/17/2023.10.13.562268.full.pdf">LaBerge, Nicholas et al. “Gendered hiring and attrition on the path to parity for academic faculty.” bioRxiv (2024): n. pag.</a>

+### Causal foundations of bias, disparity and fairness (Traa and Waltman 2022)